Mats Hummels

 Mats Julian Hummels (/de/; born 16 December 1988) is a German former professional footballer who played as a centre-back.
-Known for his well-timed tackles, accurate long passes from the back, aerial ability and strength, he is regarded as one of the best defenders of his generation.
+Considered one of the best defenders of his generation, he was known for his tackling, anticipation, goal scoring ability and deadly crosses.

 Hummels came through the Bayern Munich youth academy before joining Borussia Dortmund on loan in January 2008, and officially signing for Dortmund in February 2009 for €4 million.
 He rejoined Bayern in 2016 for an undisclosed fee, and was sold back to Dortmund three years later, having won the Bundesliga in all his seasons in Munich.
 Hummels made over 500 total appearances for Dortmund, winning the Bundesliga and the DFB-Pokal twice, as well as finishing runner-up in the UEFA Champions League in 2013 and 2024.
-After a season in Italy with Roma, Hummels announced his retirement from the sport in 2025.
+After a season in Italy with Roma, he announced his retirement from football in 2025.

 Hummels was part of the Germany national team from 2010 to 2023, earning over 70 caps.
 He represented the nation at the FIFA World Cup in 2014 and 2018, winning the former edition, and at the UEFA European Championship in 2012, 2016 and 2020.

 Club career

 Bayern Munich: Youth, and 2006–2008

 Hummels is a product of Bayern Munich's youth academy, first entering the club as a six-year-old.
 He signed his first professional contract on 19 December 2006, until 2010.
 On 19 May 2007, in the season's final match, he played his first Bundesliga match with the first team in a 5–2 home routing of 1.
 FSV Mainz 05.
 He also played for the reserve team.
+In 42 Regionalliga matches Hummels scored five goals for FC Bayern II.

 Borussia Dortmund: 2008–2016

-Borussia Dortmund players (from left to right: Marco Stiepermann, Marcel Schmelzer, Mats Hummels and Kevin Großkreutz) celebrate winning the Bundesliga in 2012.
+Borussia Dortmund players (from left to right: Marco Stiepermann, Marcel Schmelzer, Hummels and Kevin Großkreutz) celebrate winning the Bundesliga in 2012.

 In January 2008, Hummels joined Borussia Dortmund, initially on loan.
 He finished the 2007–08 season with 16 matches played.
 During his first full season, he quickly established himself as first-choice, as he often partnered newly signed Neven Subotić, but also missed a great part of its final months due to injury.
 By the end of the 2007–08 season he would lose his first final with Dortmund in a 1–2 loss against his lender club Bayern Munich in the DFB-Pokal final.
 In February 2009, he was fully signed to the club for a fee of €4 million.
 In the summer of 2008, he would win his first trophy with Borussia Dortmund in a German supercup match between Dortmund and Bayern Munich, which Dortmund won by 2–1.